 For Teacher Educators

-SSFABW author Noreen has used the book in her elementary methods classes at CU Boulder and Iowa State University.
+SSFABW author Noreen has used the book in her elementary social studies methods classes at Michigan State, CU Boulder, and Iowa State University.
 Find her semester plan here.

 In Chapter 2, we reference Chimamanda Ngozi Adichie's "The Danger of a Single Story" TED Talk.
 However, Adichie has made statements that have been viewed as transphobic and, shortly before our book's publication, was in a public feud with a trans writer who was her former student.
-As we are not yet able to publish a second edition of SSFABW where we can offer alternatives to Adichie's talk, we want to use this space to highlight other speakers/videos that are ideal for use in teacher education classrooms and professional development spaces.
-Here are several recommended options you can use instead:
+The second edition of SSFABW will no longer include Adichie, but in the meantime, we want to highlight alternatives to Adichie's talk that are ideal for use in teacher education classrooms and professional development spaces.
+Here are some recommendations:

 Ariel Cornett (Georgia Southern University) uses several reading check-ins in her undergraduate social studies methods course and was kind enough to share!
 Click the links below to access her Word documents: